-David Brunk is in his sixth year as commissioner of the Peach Belt Conference.
+David Brunk is in his seventh year as commissioner of the Peach Belt Conference.
 He came to the PBC after serving as commissioner of the Northeast-10 Conference for the previous nine years.
 Brunk is only the second commissioner the conference has ever had in its 20-year history.

 Under Brunk's leadership, the PBC has expanded to its largest membership ever with 14 member schools as Young Harris College joined the league in the fall of 2012.
 Brunk has also overseen the establishment of the conference's corporate partnership program and led the PBC to new endeavors in community engagement, outreach and charitable giving.